Coronavirus latest: Germany to reopen borders on June 15 | DW | 13.05.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-11:22 The EU's competition chief, Margrethe Vestager, has said the Commission is launching legal action against a dozen member states that have allegedly breached EU law by compelling citizens to accept vouchers rather than cash refunds for canceled flights amid the coronavirus pandemic.
+11:22 The EU's competition chief, Margrethe Vestager, has said the Commission will launch legal action against around a dozen member states that have allegedly breached EU law by compelling citizens to accept vouchers rather than cash refunds for canceled flights amid the coronavirus pandemic.

-Vestager admitted that tour operators and airlines could run into financial difficulties because of reimbursement obligations but insisted on protecting the rights of consumers.
+Vestager said that tour operators and airlines could run into financial difficulties because of reimbursement obligations but insisted on protecting the rights of consumers.

 "The starting point is that European consumers have a right to reimbursement.
 Period," Vestager said.

-The EU executive is sending letters to member states which are infringing EU law on consumer rights, Vestager said in Brussels.
+The EU executive is sending letters to member states that are believed to have infringed EU law on consumer rights, Vestager said in Brussels.
 "And then we expect those member states to correct it immediately otherwise the next steps will be taken," she added.

 Germany had previously also wanted to oblige consumers to accept vouchers instead of refunds.
 After resistance from Brussels, however, the German government refrained from doing so.
 Several other states, however, ignored the EU rule.